pfgithub/threadclient/README.md

 -   [x] decrease bundle size (mostly by making it not add polyfills that use `ActiveXObject`…)
 -   [x] use onhide in more places, eg when collapsing a comment or navigating away
 -   [x] add eslint
+-   [x] make pwa
 -   [ ] the refresh button
--   [ ] instead of giving up on onhide just don't store youtube iframes…
+-   [ ] avoid keeping iframes in dom when they are not visible
 -   [ ] proper, non-hacky way to auto disable darkreader extension
 -   [ ] full mobile support maybe, might not be worth it
 -   [ ] a button to switch to markdown source view (uh oh what if the comment doesn't have any markdown source…)